-You too can enjoy the much respected educational system that Canada has to offer.
-In order to obtain your study permit, you will need to first have to be acceptance in a recognized Canadian institution.
+You, too, can enjoy the much-respected educational system that Canada has to offer.
+In order to obtain your study permit, you will need first to have to be accepted in a recognized Canadian institution.
 Aside from this, you will also need to demonstrate a number of other basic requirements.

 In order to be eligible, as the applicant: